Salehoo vs Worldwide Brands — Which is Better?

 Which is cheaper?

 The cost of Salehoo’s $67 a year can add up.
-Four years of Salehoo membership will cost the same ($268) as lifetime access to Worldwide Brands, and for every year that you remain a member it will become $67 more expensive.
+Four years of Salehoo membership will cost more than ($268) lifetime access to Worldwide Brands, and for every additional year that you remain a member it will become $67 more expensive.
 It’s likely that you’ll want to run your business for more than 4 years, so Salehoo could end up as the more expensive option.

-That may not be a problem if their directory was bigger than Worldwide Brands but while Salehoo lists about 1.6m products in their database of suppliers, Worldwide Brands list over 16 million — 10 times as many.
+That may not be a problem if their directory was bigger than Worldwide Brands, but while Salehoo lists about 1.6m products in their database of suppliers, Worldwide Brands lists over 16 million — 10 times as many.

 Salehoo vs WorldwideBrands: Which Is The Best?

-It depends what you’re looking for, but for going into business selling online my top choice would be Worldwide Brands.
+It depends what you’re looking for, but if you’re going into business selling online (especially on eBay) my top choice would be Worldwide Brands.

 Salehoo is a good product — low initial cost, thousands of legitimate suppliers and over a million products listed.